matthewp/gitpal/README.md

 - **"Branch creation failed"**: Ensure you have permission to create branches
 - **"Backup branch exists"**: Previous backup branch exists, will use timestamped name
 - **"Git repository not found"**: Run the command from within a git repository

+#### Explain Command Issues
+- **"No reflog entries found"**: Repository might be new or reflog might be disabled
+- **"Analysis incomplete"**: AI provider may be unavailable or rate-limited
+- **"Git repository not found"**: Run the command from within a git repository
+- **"Permission denied"**: Ensure you have read access to the git repository

 ## Contributing